EloiStree/2022_06_18_HackInTheWood_Topic_LynxAndOpenXR/PechaKucha.md

 -

+# 6: Demo of the library MRTK, ToolKit, ?VRTK?, Asset store

-# 6: What we know won't changed
+# 7: What we know won't changed

 For variable you can use Unity System, yours or Rewired.
 For local point in space you can use Transform.